dpgonzale/ML-from-scratch/README.md

 ## PDCC - Pandas Crash Course
 Pandas introduction and reference code.
 Pandas is an important Data pre-processing tool for Data Science.

+## MFECC - Modeling and Feature Engineering Crash Course
+Data manapulation and analysis is a key part of Data Science engineering.
+This module takes you from downloading a dataset to creating a logistic regression model.
+Includes a gentle introduction to:
+- Patsy: A Python package for describing statistical models and for building design matrices.
+- Statsmodels: Statistical computations and models for Python
+- scikit-learn: A set of python modules for machine learning and data mining

 ## Additional resources:

 PandasCheatSheet.pdf: Pandas cheat sheet pdf from [www.DataCamp.com](https://assets.datacamp.com/blog_assets/PandasPythonForDataScience.pdf).